chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 In human speech there is clearly a limit to the number of dimensions that we use.
 In this instance, however, it is not known whether the limit is imposed by the nature of the perceptual machinery that must recognize the sounds or by the nature of the speech machinery that must produce them.
 Somebody will have to do the experiment to find out.
 There is a limit, however, at about eight or nine distinctive features in every language that has been studied, and so when we talk we must resort to still another trick for increasing our channel capacity.
 Language uses sequences of phonemes, so we make several judgments successively when we listen to words and sentences.
 That is to say, we use both simultaneous and successive discriminations in order to expand the rather rigid limits imposed by the inaccuracy of our absolute judgments of simple magnitudes.

+> We use both simultaneous and successive discriminations in order to expand the rather rigid limits imposed by the inaccuracy of our absolute judgments of simple magnitude

 These multidimensional judgments are strongly reminiscent of the abstraction experiment of Külpe [14].
 As you may remember, Külpe showed that observers report more accurately on an attribute for which they are set than on attributes for which they are not set.
 For example, Chapman [4] used three different attributes and compared the results obtained when the observers were instructed before the tachistoscopic presentation with the results obtained when they were not told until after the presentation which one of the three attributes was to be reported.
 When the instruction was given in advance, the judgments were more accurate.
 When the instruction was given afterwards, the subjects presumably had to judge all three attributes in order to report on any one of them and the accuracy was correspondingly lower.
 This is in complete accord with the results we have just been considering, where the accuracy of judgment on each attribute decreased as more dimensions were added.
 The point is probably obvious, but I shall make it anyhow, that the abstraction experiments did not demonstrate that people can judge only one attribute at a time.
 They merely showed what seems quite reasonable, that people are less accurate if they must judge more than one attribute simultaneously.

 ## Subitizing